TheJacksonLaboratory/PDXintegrator/docs/tumor.rst

 2. **Primary tumor tissue**
-The tissue of the primary tumor
+The tissue of the primary tumor.
-We can infer this from the NCIT code if desired.
 For now, the simulation shows a random UBERON code for an anatomical entity.
 We will use the uberon cross-species anatomy ontology [8] that is developed by Monarch Initiative (M. Haendel, C. Mungall).

 3. **Primary, metastasis,recurrence**
-For now, we are using PDXNet entities, but we should use the NCIT terms for these items.
+Is the specimen tissue from the primary tumor, a metastasis or a recurrance For now, we are using PDXNet entities, but we should use the NCIT terms for these items.
 This would allow users to enter a more specific NCIT term such as Distant metastasis (C18206), which is a child of Metastasis (C19151)

 4. **Specimen tumor tissue**
 Tissue from which the specimen was collected.
 Same as Primary tissue if the tumor is not metastatic.
 Uberon as above.
+**TODO** For melanoma do we want to capture specimen site?

 5. **Tissue histology**
 This is the pathologist's diagnosis and may often represent a refinement of the clinical diagnosis given in the Patient/Clinical module.
-Should use the same terminology as diagnosis, but represent the pathologist's findings
+Should use the same terminology as diagnosis, but represent the pathologist's findings.

 6. **Tumor Grade**
 For now we are using PDXNet codes, but we will switch to the NCIT subhierarchy, although I think they may need some TLC.